 UPnP offers zero-configuration, meaning that none of the devices on your network need manual configuration to discover a new device.
 UPnP-enabled devices can automatically join a network, obtain an IP address, and find and connect to other devices on your network, making it very convenient.

 UPnP certainly makes the gaming experience easier.
-Instead of you having to manually find which ports to open for each new device or online game, UPnP does it for you.
+Instead of you having to manually identify your port number for each device or online game, UPnP does it for you.
 However, if you decide to go the manual port forwarding route, there are online tutorials on how to open specific ports for certain games and devices.